proudcity/procurement/README.md

-# [GOVERNMENT] Website Request for Information
+[GOVERNMENT] Website Procurement Template

-## RFI template instructions
+## Procurement template instructions

 ### Purpose

-The purpose of this request for information template is to help governments purchase modern websites and digital services.
-This RFI template is a resource to save governments valuable time and frame the technology purchase conversation around recommendations from the experts on how to achieve your unique goals.
+The purpose of this procurement template is to help governments purchase modern websites and digital services.
+This template is a resource to save governments valuable time and frame the technology purchase conversation around recommendations from the experts on how to achieve your unique goals.

 ### Why

-RFIs change the framework of the purchase to focus on the intent of the services provided rather than the procurement process itself.
+Regardless of whether you use this as a request for information, quote or proposal, the procurement template helps change the framework of the purchase to focus on the intent of the services provided rather than the purchasing process itself.
 Governments should provide needs, goals, standards, timeline and budget to act as a guideline for vendors to deliver detailed information on how they would deliver their services within those broad parameters.
 It is then up to the vendor to provide a clear and informative path to achieve government’s goals in time and on budget.

-RFIs (as opposed to RFPs):
+This procurement template:

-* Avoid predetermined process (ex: wireframing, static designs, specific rounds of edits)
+* Avoids predetermined process (ex: wireframing, static designs, specific rounds of edits)

-* Separate standards (ex: mobile, HTTPS, ADA) from features
+* Separates standards (ex: mobile, HTTPS, ADA) from features

-* List suggested features rather than heavily-specified requirements
+* Lists suggested features rather than heavily-specified requirements

 *Related: **[What I Learned ‘Buying’ Our New City Digital Service*s](http://elgl.org/2016/08/03/what-i-learned-buying-our-new-city-digital-services/)* (ELGL)*

 ### Re-use

-This request for information template is for governments to re-use as they see fit.
+This procurement template is for governments to re-use as they see fit (request for information/proposal/quote).
 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 ### Steps